sagold/json-schema-library/README.md

 With version `v7.0.0`, library export and Draft API has changed heavily.
 The API is now more consistent across draft-versions and offers a simple and consistent configuration interface for existing and custom drafts.
 In addition, most standalone functions are no longer exposed separately, but under its current _draftConfigs_ and mainly on each draft-instance.
 This will help to reduce confusion when consuming this API.

-The above documentation reflects all those changes.
+The above documentation reflects all these changes.
 Just reach out if you have troubles migrating to the latest version.

-<details><summary>Details on breaking changes</summary>
+<details><summary>Details of breaking changes</summary>

 - replaced `Core` interface by new `Draft` interface
 - changed export of `Interface` to `Draft`